David Sani

 David Giuseppe Sani (1828–1914) was an Italian painter, mainly of genre subjects.

-He was born and resident in Florence.
+He was born and resident in Florence, which was part of the Grand Duchy of Tuscany until he was about 32.
 Among his works: La vocazione della Musica; La ricreazione; exhibited in Florence in 1882.
 In 1884, at the Exhibition of the Society for the Encouragement of Fine Arts in Florence, he displayed three paintings depicting : In guarda roba; Che bel colore!; and La piccola massaia.